Writer: Wini Moranville

 Indeed, the venues decidedly avoid farce.
 While you may, for example, step into the High Life Lounge thinking you’re slumming it for laughs, you’ll soon feel the love.
 The retro decor, with its dark wood paneling, tubular lamps and vintage beer dioramas, isn’t meant to mock.
 Rather, you get the idea the partners truly cherish this sort of midcentury corner bar, and simply want to resurrect its warmth and conviviality for others.

 It’s evident that before the partners even begin pounding nails, they start with a sincere desire to show people a good time.
 While Dan Massoth, 50, deals with various moving parts of the business—recruiting, benefits, taxes, regulations, marketing—when I caught up with him at Buzzard Billy’s, he was rearranging tables and chairs for the night’s rush.
-Though he initially tried to bow out of being interviewed for this story (I think of him as the George Harrison—the Silent Beatle—of the group), he nailed a certain ethos at the core of all of the properties.
+Though he initially tried to bow out of being interviewed for this story (I think of him as the George Harrison—the Quiet Beatle—of the group), he nailed a certain ethos at the core of all of the properties.

 I mentioned to him that—painting in broad strokes—Andy seemed to be the concept guy, Bruning the beer guy.
 What, I wondered, is Dan’s passion?